-- I have had a problem with anesthesia in the past.
+- I have had a problem with anesthesia (medication to make me sleep during surgery) in the past.

-- I am not willing to receive a blood transfusion.
+- I’m not willing to receive a blood transfusion.

 - I drink alcohol.

-- I use recreational drugs.
+- I use recreational drugs, such as marijuana.

-- Be honest with your healthcare provider about how much alcohol you drink.
+- Be honest with your healthcare providers about how much alcohol you drink.

 - Tell your healthcare provider if you cannot stop drinking.

-- Ask us any questions you have about drinking and surgery.
-As always, all of your treatment information will be kept confidential.
+- Ask your healthcare provider questions about drinking and surgery.
+All your medical information will be kept private, as always.